tagline: From openSUSE

 If you do not know, what is the PO and POT file, please read article Work with PO Files.

-When comes a new file to localize, the translation memory is used to translate the most common strings.
+When comes a new file to localization, the translation memory is used to translate the most common strings.
 All strings translated with the help of the translation memory are set to the status fuzzy.
 To disable translation memory, send a request to stop building of the memory files to mailinglist and copy empty file yast2.$LL.po to /yast/50-memory/ and memory.$LL.po to /lcn/50-memory/, where $LL is code of your language.

 Language Team Pages